-The essential spirit of Branchless Banking is financial inclusion. $\mathcal{BB}$ aims at putting the national resources to the productive activities and directing financial resources to areas where the same are most needed.
+The essential spirit of Branchless Banking is financial inclusion. \mathcal{BB} aims at putting the national resources to the productive activities and directing financial resources to areas where the same are most needed.
 In line with this spirit the FIs are required to plan and act for long term development and prosperity of their agents.
 This requires close coordination/collaboration with agents; providing them opportunities to learn more, to become more efficient and; a fair pricing mechanism for the services provided by the agents.

-The FI shall also be responsible for putting in place appropriate product and operations manuals, accounting procedures and systems and for designing necessary forms/stationary to be used by the agents.
+The FI shall also be responsible for putting in place appropriate product and operations manuals, accounting procedures and systems and for designing necessary forms/ stationery to be used by the agents.

-7 Use of Third-Party Service Providers
+7 Use of Technology Service Providers

-As opposed to the $\mathcal{BB}$ agents, third-party service providers provide services related to technological infrastructure etc. Third-party services providers may not perform activities that are attributed to $\mathcal{BB}$ agents unless they sign separate agreements with the FI(s) to become $\mathcal{BB}$ agents as provided in section 5 above.
+As opposed to the \mathcal{BB} agents, technology service providers provide services related to technological infrastructure etc. Technology service provider may not perform activities that are attributed to \mathcal{BB} agents unless they sign separate agreements with the FI(s) to become \mathcal{BB} agents as provided in section 5 above.